pharo-project/pharo-website/site/success/ApptiveGrid.md

 ![](file:///web/files/success/2024-02-ApptiveGrid1.png width=800px)

-On top of the data model a form creator turns your model into a form that you can send e.g. via email to inquire data from other people.
+On top of the data model, a form creator turns your model into a form that you can send e.g. via email to inquire data from other people.

 ![](file:///web/files/success/2024-02-ApptiveGrid3.png width=800px)

-On the other hand ApptiveGrid is a workflow system where you can define your work flow in the web frontend and connect to events.
-These events are either internal (resulting from a change in your data model) or external where you can use web hooks to kick of work flows.
+On the other hand, ApptiveGrid is a workflow system where you can define your workflow in the web frontend and connect to events.
+These events are either internal (resulting from a change in your data model) or external where you can use webhooks to kick of workflows.

 ![](file:///web/files/success/2024-02-ApptiveGrid2.png width=800px)

-With the combination of both parts ApptiveGrid is able to solve many of modern digital workflows.
-It enables to make it for low cost and in almost no time which are two pretty good reasons to use it.
+With the combination of both parts, ApptiveGrid is able to solve many of modern digital workflows.
+It enables you to make it for a low cost and in almost no time which are two pretty good reasons to use it.

-Get you free account today to try it yourself!  [https://www.apptivegrid.de](https://www.apptivegrid.de)
+Get your free account today to try it yourself!  [https://www.apptivegrid.de](https://www.apptivegrid.de)

 ## About the tech stack